-- 5. Constraints: They do so under constraints which can thwart their efforts - 6.
-Knowledge: Therefore: to transform the world we must understand and transform the constraints themselves.
+- 5. Constraints: They do so under constraints "not of their choosing" which can thwart their efforts - 6.
+Knowledge: Therefore: to effectively transform the world in an emancipatory way we must understand the nature of the constraints themselves and how to transform them.
 This requires knowledge, learning: we must learn from our mistakes and that is not easy; it requires concepts, theory, intellectual skills.

 Chronic problem throughout history = learning the wrong lessons.